Muscle Gain

 Many people are fearful to gain muscle or ‘not get too big’ as if it’s easy thing to do.
 In reality, there are many factors involved that most people fall well short of to gain even a modest amount of muscle.

-Where people tend to go wrong
+Where people often go wrong

 Sub-optimal lifestyle